05.02.2026 07:40

 The fluctuations in gold and silver prices in global markets continue.
 Precious metals, which have experienced sharp increases due to rising geopolitical risks recently, have entered a rapid pullback process after reaching record levels.

-The U.S. actions towards Venezuela, its insistence on Greenland, and its continued threats towards Iran have increased the demand for safe havens in the markets.
+The U.S. moves towards Venezuela, its insistence on Greenland, and its continued threats against Iran have increased the demand for safe havens in the markets.
 During this process, with the U.S. Federal Reserve (FED) keeping interest rates steady, gold and silver prices tested historical peaks, with gold reaching $5,600 per ounce and silver rising to $120 per ounce.

-Although prices quickly retreated after record levels and experienced a short-term recovery, they began to decline again tonight.
+Although prices quickly retreated after record levels and experienced a short-term recovery, they fell again tonight.
 The loss of value in silver, in particular, drew attention.
-The decline in silver prices approached 14%, with the ounce price falling to $88.
+The decline in silver prices approached 14%, with the ounce price dropping to $88.
 The ounce price of gold closed the day at $4,965.

 CURRENT PRICES